Generation of Animals

-The Generation of Animals (or On the Generation of Animals; Greek: Περὶ ζῴων γενέσεως (Peri Zoion Geneseos); Latin: De Generatione Animalium) is one of the biological works of the Corpus Aristotelicum, the collection of texts traditionally attributed to Aristotle (384 – 322BC).
-The work provides an account of animal reproduction, gestation and heredity.
+The Generation of Animals (or On the Generation of Animals; Greek: Περὶ ζῴων γενέσεως (Peri Zoion Geneseos); Latin: De Generatione Animalium) is one of the biological works of the Corpus Aristotelicum, the collection of texts traditionally attributed to Aristotle (384–322 BC).
+The work provides an account of animal reproduction, gestation, heredity, and embryology.

 Content

 Generation of Animals consists of five books, which are themselves split into varying numbers of chapters.
 Most editions of this work categorise it with Bekker numbers.
 In general, each book covers a range of related topics, however there is also a significant amount of overlap in the content of the books.
 For example, while one of the two principal topics covered in book I is the function of semen (gone, sperma), this account is not finalised until partway through book II.